 WHO WE ARE

 The University of Michigan American Student Dental Association (UM-ASDA) is a student-run organization that protects and advances the rights, interests, and welfare of dental students.
 It introduces students to lifelong involvement in organized dentistry and provides services, information, education, representation and advocacy.
 UM-ASDA provides an avenue for students to get involved in local and national politics, community service and outreaches, local chapter lunch and learns, CE courses, and fun social activities.
-The benefits from becoming a member are not limited to the local chapter, but extend nationally to include: externships, leadership positions, national leadership conference, district leadership conference, and a Lobby Day trip to Washington D.C. for student representatives, and more!
+The benefits from becoming a member are not limited to the local chapter, but extend nationally to include leadership positions, the National Leadership Conference, a district leadership conference, a Lobby Day trip to Washington D.C. for student representatives, and more!

 CONTACT